Header Image

 Please note: If applying for compensation benefits, a claim can only be filed by the following individuals: the victim, the survivor of a homicide victim, or the parent or legal guardian of a victim who is a minor.
 All applications must be fully completed.
 Please be sure to read carefully the Information Release and Repayment and Subrogation Agreement on the back of the claim form.
 Be sure your application is signed before you send it in.

-To print and mail a claim form, Crime Victims Compensation Printable Form.
+To print and mail a claim form, Crime Victim Compensation Claim Form.

 Compensation Benefits